billahdotdev/Learn-React/README.md

 # Core Concepts of React

+1. Components: Components are the building blocks of a React application.
+They can be either class-based or function-based (functional components).

 # Before React
 >&bull; Solid Foundation: Before diving into React, ensure you have a good grasp of HTML, CSS, and JavaScript (including ES6 features).